-Since the return of road races post lockdown, we have seen a continued trend toward significantly lower race attendances.
+Since the return of road races post-Covid, we have seen a trend of lower race attendances.
 This has also been the case with those taking part each Saturday at the various parkruns up and down the country.

-We would like to thank our sponsor Larking Gowen, charity partner East Anglia Air Ambulance and all of our race partners for their continued support through the last few difficult years.
+We would like to thank our sponsor Larking Gowen, charity partner East Anglia Air Ambulance and all of our race partners for their continued support over many years.

 About The Race